Appendectomy in Brownsville, TX

 A Laparoscopic Appendectomy is a minimally invasive surgical procedure to remove a diseased appendix.
 This procedure involves the use of very small incisions and a small camera to provide the surgeon with an enhanced view of the surgical site.

-Dr. Carlos A. Barba specializes in treating appendicitis at his offices in Brownsville and Harlingen, TX.
+Dr. Carlos A. Barba specializes in treating appendicitis at his general surgery centers in Brownsville and Harlingen, TX.
 Dr. Barba can best determine if you are a candidate for laparoscopic surgery, or if you will require a more traditional open surgical approach.
 Learn about the appendectomy procedure and call (956) 621-4981 to schedule your consultation with Dr. Barba today.

 How Do I Know if my Appendix Needs to be Removed?